cospectrum/snake-opencv/README.md

 # Snake-OpenCV
-Snake case OpenCV with type annotations for python
+Snake case OpenCV with type annotations for Python

 ## Install